 2. Open Windows Update from the Search Results.

 Recognize Faulty Startups

-Windows 10 shouldn’t restart as frequently as it’s earlier counterpart Windows 95, however some third party applications may be conflicting with the functioning of Windows, and causing it to restart automatically.
-By identifying and turning off such startup items you can fix your issue.
+Windows 10 shouldn’t restart as frequently as it’s previous counterpart Windows 95.
+However some third party applications may be conflicting with the functioning of Windows, and causing it to restart automatically.
+By identifying and turning off such startup items, you can fix your issue.

 1. Press Windows Key + X; select Task Manager.